-Sitting an hour’s drive of Cairns on the aptly named Coral Coast, Port Douglas is a much-loved winter holiday destination.
+Sitting an hour’s drive north of Cairns on the aptly named Coral Coast, Port Douglas is a much-loved winter holiday destination.
 For obvious reasons.

 Port Douglas tourism describes this small, vibrant town as ‘Where rainforest meets reef’ and it’s absolutely true.
 From Crystalbrook Marina pleasure craft cruise the Great Barrier Reef daily, offering tourists a chance to marvel at the incredible aquatic wonderland lying a few miles off shore.
 Alternatively, you can drive inland and take in the verdant beauty of the stunning Daintree Forest with its unique flora and fauna.

 And when you’re tired of day-tripping, the list of things to do in Port Douglas will keep you busy for the rest of your stay.

 You can stroll and length of Four Mile Beach, do a bit of sunbathing or maybe even catch a wave or 2.
 Alternatively, bike hire is a popular activity and a great way to check out the town and its surrounds.

 Perhaps you like a spot of holiday shopping?
 Then the boutiques along bustling Macrossan St should keep you happy.
 And if you’re in town on a Sunday, check out the Port Douglas Markets on Port Douglas Beach.
 You’ll find everything from locally made arts and crafts to snacks and entertainment.

 Last, but not least, there are the many and varied Port Douglas restaurants.

 Please be aware that many of the more popular Port Douglas Restaurants book out months in advance.
 If you are planning to visit FNQ, get your lunch and dinner reservations in early!